Life's busy, read it when you're ready!

 Thoughts for younger writers

-A younger writer is going to have fewer topics they can write on with this level of expertise simply because they haven’t lived as long.
-But fewer is very different from none.
-If a younger writers wants to help equip Reformed Perspective‘s readership, the first step is to identify areas of interest where you do know more because you’ve been thinking on the that topic long and hard.
+While a younger writer is going to have fewer topics they can write on with this level of expertise, fewer is very different from none.
+Identify areas of interest where you do know more because you’ve been thinking on the that topic long and hard.
 One example from an author in her twenties is this article on hospitality.
-While younger, she has been working through this for a few years, and so we as readers get to benefit from her years of thinking and doing, with all of that experience boiled down to a few minutes worth of reading.
+She has been working through this for a few years, and so we as readers get to benefit from all her thinking and doing, with all of that experience boiled down to a few minutes worth of reading.

 So what are some topics that your parents, or grandparents might turn to you for advice?
 In what ways have you, or others you know, built on the “shoulders of giants” so that you can see further and know more than the previous generation?
 What temptations are particularly trying these days and what help can you offer?
 Have you thought through the best way to choose a career, or do you have ideas on how to get young people active and engaged in evangelism, or political actions, or helping their neighbors?
 What are some books every young person or anyone at all needs to read?